punkave/cloud-static/README.md

 You have a folder of static files.
 You need to serve them, but your site is load-balanced or might be in the future... so you can't just use the local filesystem. `cloud-static` to the rescue.

+> Note: promises and/or `await` are not mandatory.
+Each of the methods optionally takes a callback instead.

 ```javascript
 const cloudStatic = require('cloud-static')();